jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 ---
 templateKey: interview-post
 path: /interview/shallocin
-title: Shall Ocin @ Civic Underground
+title: SHALL OCIN on finding inspiration
 date: 2018-05-31T12:22:23.415Z
-description: >-
-  Ahead of his Australian tour, Rave Reviewz caught up with Argentinian native, Shall Ocin to learn more about the hard hitting Techno DJ & Producer.
+description: 'Our chat with Argentinian techno talent, Shall Ocin'
-featuredImage: /img/shallocin09.2016.3.jpg
+featuredImage: /img/shallocinmain.jpg
 ---
-_Shall Ocin, real name Nicolas Abalos, has come a long way from his early days playing gigs in his hometown of Cordoba, Argentina.
-Having fell in love with DJing and Techno in the late 90s , he built a strong acumen of original productions and remixes that led to recognition from big heavyweights in the game, including Maceo Plex.
-RR got a chance to talk with Nicolas ahead of his club tour down under and find out more about the man himself, his music and what we can expect._
+_Shall Ocin, AKA Nicolas Abalos, has come a long way from his early days playing gigs in his hometown of Cordoba, Argentina.
+Since falling in love with DJing and techno in the late 90s, he has built up a strong catalogue of original productions and remixes leading to recognition from heavyweights in the game, including Maceo Plex.
+RR got a chance to speak with Nicolas ahead of his [club tour down under](https://www.ravereviewz.net/Event/Zoo-Events-w-Shall-Ocin-Tutti-Sydney/202)_ and find out more about the man himself, his music and what we can expect..._
 <br><br>

-**RR: Hi Nicolas, thanks for taking the time to chat.
-This will be your first trip down under - what image do you have of Australia in your mind?
+**RR: Nicolas, this will be your first trip down under - what image do you have of Australia in your mind?
 And what do you have you planned for the visit?**

 Shall Ocin: Australia seems like a paradise for me... its flora, fauna, the geography.
-It's my first time in the country, and I usually stay just one day in each city, but this time I have more than a week to enjoy Melbourne and Sydney, so I'm glad I'm able to spend the time to learn about the country's culture and its roots.
+It's my first time in the country, and I usually stay just one day in each city, but this time I have more than a week to enjoy Melbourne and Sydney, so I'm glad I'm able to spend the time learning about the country's culture and its roots.
 <br><br>

 **RR: You released a number of tracks under your former alias, Paneoh, before transitioning to Shall Ocin.
 What’s the meaning behind the two names?
 And why the change?**